Sketchnotes: Introduction Into Visual Note Taking

 Creating sketch notes is useful and a wonderful first step, but what comes next?
-If you want to really work through the material just note taking might not be enough.
+If you want to work through the material, just note-taking might not be enough.

 Once you’re done with your notes – decide on 3 goals based on the material.
 Start using this knowledge right away.

 Another thing you have to do is to come back and review your notes.
 Let’s say on the day you took them, in a week, in a month, and in three months.
-And every time you come back to review – set yourself another 3 goals based on the material.
+And every time you come back to review, set another 3 goals based on the material.

-Moreover, it will be a good reminder to use the knowledge and a good checkup to see how well you have been following the tips in the book or lecture.
+Moreover, it will be a good reminder to use the knowledge and a good checkup to see how well you have followed the tips in the book or lecture.